-- Weapons, including crossbows, stun guns, air guns, BB guns, paint ball guns, swords, and hunting knives are safeguarded to prevent unsafe or improper use.

-- Firearms are:

-- ✓ Unloaded,

-- ✓ Trigger locked, and

-- Kept in a locked storage container that is made of unbreakable material (wood or metal cabinets are OK but glass cabinets are not acceptable).
+- Weapons, including crossbows, stun guns, air guns, BB guns, paint ball guns, swords, and hunting knives are safeguarded to prevent unsafe or improper use. - Firearms are: - Unloaded, - Trigger locked, and - Kept in a locked storage container that is made of unbreakable material (wood or metal cabinets are OK but glass cabinets are not acceptable). - Ammunition is maintained in locked storage that is separate from firearms.